 Occupational health and safety is a large concern for business owners and employers across Ontario.
 Together, the Occupational Health and Safety Act (OHSA) and the Workplace Safety and Insurance Act (WSIA) provide the foundation for workplace health and safety for provincially regulated workplaces across the province.

 The Ministry of Labour is responsible for enforcing the rights and responsibilities of workplace parties.
 The Ministry has very broad powers and can take steps to enter a workplace and investigate it, seize relevant documents and records, talk to employees and others, force employers to cooperate, and can administer significant fines and other penalties.
 In some cases, civil charges under the OHSA can result in criminal implications as well, including jail time.

-At Milosevic Fiske LLP, we regularly represent employers, businesses, and directors and officers in various matters involving occupational health and safety before the Ontario Labour Relations Board and in court.
+At Milosevic & Associates, we regularly represent employers, businesses, and directors and officers in various matters involving occupational health and safety before the Ontario Labour Relations Board and in court.
 We also launch judicial review applications to appeal and challenge decisions by these bodies.